brenlowe/ComfyHouse-Store/README.md

 # Comfy-House-Store

+Project goals:
-Project goals were to learn and implement vanilla JavaScript into a webpage.
+- Learn and implement vanilla JavaScript into a webpage.
-Created and customized a furniture website featuring dynamic products using JSON and a CMS (Contentful).
+- Create and customize a product landing featuring dynamic products using JSON and a CMS (Contentful).
-Structured CSS using SCSS and organized folder management.
+- Structure CSS using SCSS preprocessor and maintain an organized system.

 ** Link to site: https://brenlowe.github.io/Comfy-House-Store/ **